umakantsharmacedcoss/developer-documentation/source/includes/_addon_extending_webhooks.md

 In short you want to pass the event entities that this payload is being queued against The payload, which is an array, and finally the serializer groups for formatting the JSON.

-This should complete the set up registering and executing custom webhook events and payloads.
+This should complete the set up, registering and executing custom webhook events and payloads.